djangopackages/djangopackages/docs/contributing.rst

     python manage.py test

 The first thing the core committers will do is run this command.
-Any pull request that fails this test suite will be summarily **rejected**.
+Any pull request that fails this test suite will be **rejected**.

 If you add code/views you need to add tests!
 --------------------------------------------

 We've learned the hard way that code without tests is undependable.
-If your pull request reduces our test coverage because it lacks tests then it will be summarily **rejected**.
+If your pull request reduces our test coverage because it lacks tests then it will be **rejected**.

+For now, we use the Django Test framework (based on unittest) and Selenium.

+Also, keep your tests as simple as possible.
+Complex tests end up requiring their own tests.
+We would rather see duplicated assertions across test methods then cunning utility methods that magically determine which assertions are needed at a particular stage.
+Remember: `Explicit is better than implicit`.

 Don't mix code changes with whitespace cleanup
 ----------------------------------------------